 This predominantly tropical family consists mainly of climbing or twining shrubs, but also trees.
 There are some 650 species in 120 genera.

 Outside the tropics, several species may be found in cultivation as greenhouse ornamentals.
 Jacaranda mimosaefolia D.Don (syn.
 Jacaranda ovalifolia R.Br.), for instance, is often grown for its foliage.
-The Chilean Glory Flower (Eccremocarpus scaber Ruiz & Pavón) is half-hardy in temperate regions, whilst Campsis radicans Seem. and Catalpa bignonioides Walter are commonly grown in the open in milder areas of Britain and northern Europe.
+The Chilean glory flower (Eccremocarpus scaber Ruiz & Pav.) is half-hardy in temperate regions, whilst Campsis radicans Seem. and Catalpa bignonioides Walter are commonly grown in the open in milder areas of Britain and northern Europe.

 Many species yield valuable timber.